BioHack Academy presentations

 BioHack Academy

-In this module, we will work with a CRISPR-Cas9 protocol ourselves, under strict supervision.
-In preparation for this, you will learn how to work safely and sterile in the lab.
-Afterwards, together we will discuss assumptions about genetic modification and the ethical aspects of the technology.
+In this workshop, you will work with a genetic modification protocol yourself, under strict supervision.
+In preparation, you will learn how to work safely and sterile in the laboratory.
+Afterwards, we will discuss our assumptions about genetic modification and talk about the ethical and social aspects of this technology.

 Date: Friday 28 November